La Peregrina pearl: History

-Richard Burton purchased the pearl at the Sotheby's auction for $37,000.
-He gave it to his wife, Elizabeth Taylor, as a Valentine's Day gift during their first marriage.
+Richard Burton purchased the pearl at the Sotheby's auction for $37,000 and gave it to his wife, Elizabeth Taylor, as a Valentine's Day gift.
 On one occasion, the pearl went missing in the Burtons' suite at Caesars Palace, Paradise, Nevada.
-In her book Elizabeth Taylor: My Love Affair with Jewelry, Taylor writes:
+In her book Elizabeth Taylor: My Love Affair with Jewelry, Taylor describes losing the piece and thinking her puppy was chewing it.
+She found it inside his mouth: "It was—thank God—not scratched."

-At one point I reached down to touch La Peregrina and it wasn't there!
-I glanced over at Richard and thank God he wasn't looking at me, and I went into the bedroom and threw myself on the bed, buried my head into the pillow and screamed.
-Very slowly and very carefully, I retraced all my steps in the bedroom.
-I took my slippers off, took my socks off, and got down on my hands and knees, looking everywhere for the pearl.
-Nothing.
-I thought, "It's got to be in the living room in front of Richard.
-What am I going to do.
-He'll kill me!"
-Because he loved the piece.

-After few minutes of mental anguish, Taylor looked at their puppies.
-One of them was apparently chewing on a bone, but nobody gave bones to the puppies.
-Taylor continues:

-I just casually opened the puppy's mouth and inside his mouth was the most perfect pearl in the world.
-It was—thank God—not scratched.

 Burton sought a portrait of Mary I of England wearing the pearl, in the mistaken belief that the pearl had once belonged to her, even though La Peregrina was first recorded in 1579, 21 years after Mary's death.
 The pearl shown in Mary I portraits is The Tudor Pearl, which is 53.57 grains larger than La Peregrina.
 After the purchase of a painting, the Burtons discovered that the British National Portrait Gallery did not have an original painting of Mary, so they donated their recent acquisition to the Gallery.

 Taylor commissioned Cartier to re-design the necklace, setting La Peregrina with pearls, diamonds, and rubies.
 In 2005, Taylor lent it to the Smithsonian Institution for its "The Allure of Pearls" exhibition.

 In December 2011, the pearl sold for a record price of more than $11 million (£7.1m).
 La Peregrina was sold as part of Elizabeth Taylor's collection, which was being auctioned at Christie's in New York.
 It was sold mounted on the diamond Cartier necklace.
 Its value had been estimated at $3 million, but the bidding vastly exceeded the estimate and reached $10.5 million – increasing to more than $11 million once the various fees were factored in.